printf-twinkle/hacktoberfest-contribute/README.md

 3) Look through the ISSUES and find the most suitable one.
 4) You will find FORK tab on top beside UNWATCH and STAR (this will help you in cloning the repo to your own profile).
 5) Add a new file to make the changes or edit the existing files.
+6.)Add you name,github-username,Your Contribution File Name,Institution, as well as your Email Id for future referral.
+(Must be done in a single PR.)
-6) You will find a COMMIT button below, put a suitable message about the change and COMMIT.
+7) You will find a COMMIT button below, put a suitable message about the change and COMMIT.
-7) Come back to hacktoberfest-contribute repo (from where you initially forked).
+8) Come back to hacktoberfest-contribute repo (from where you initially forked).
-8) Go to PULL REQUESTS tab.
+9) Go to PULL REQUESTS tab.
-9) Click on New Pull Request.
+10) Click on New Pull Request.
-10) Give a necessary title and properly formatted description.
+11) Give a necessary title and properly formatted description.
-11) Complete the Pull Request.
+12) Complete the Pull Request.
-12) Now patiently wait for this PR to get merged.
+13) Now patiently wait for this PR to get merged.
-13) Keep checking if the owner of the repo has suggested you to make some changed so that it can be merged.
+14) Keep checking if the owner of the repo has suggested you to make some changed so that it can be merged.
-14) Remember, if the PR is not merged, your submission will not be counted.
+15) Remember, if the PR is not merged, your submission will not be counted.
-15) Navigate to the official Hacktoberfest by digital ocean website and check your contributions after almost an hour to see that it has been sent for review.
+16) Navigate to the official Hacktoberfest BY digital ocean website and check your contributions after almost an hour to see that it has been sent for review

-**As as Contributor, remember that *Quality is the Key.***

-  Examples of Low Quality Pull Requests(PRs)-
-   * PRs removing white spaces and fixing typos.
-   * PRs using someone else's branches and commits.
-   * Any PRs that are simply made to increase your PR count.

 ## As a maintainer: